What is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html

-Look, I get it.
+I understand.
 You’re scrolling through your Android device, maybe checking some logs or browser history, and suddenly this weird, cryptic link pops up: content://cz.mobilesoft.appblock.fileprovider/cache/blank.html.
-Your first thought?
-“What the heck is this thing, and should I be worried?”
+What immediately came to conversational mind?
+What in the world is this, and what should I be worried about?”

 What Exactly Is content://cz.mobilesoft.appblock.fileprovider/cache/blank.html?